mrtnrdl/mrtnrdl.github.io/_posts/2019-03-05-setup-pi-hole-on-ubuntu-core.md

 sudo apt install git
 ```

-The rest is should be working as described in the [readme](https://github.com/mrtnrdl/pihole-snap/blob/master/README.md).
+The rest should be working as described in the [readme](https://github.com/mrtnrdl/pihole-snap/blob/master/README.md).

 ## alternative